Axect/Peroxide_Gallery/Statistics/diffusion/README.md

 w(x,t) = \frac{1}{\sqrt{4\pi D t}} \exp \left(-\frac{x^2}{4Dt}\right)
 $$

-In this project, we want to compare end points of random walks with this probability distribution function.
+In this project, we want to compare distribution of end points of random walks via kernel density estimation (KDE) with this probability distribution function.

 ## Setting